openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 251: Drive Cycles Trap

 Counter, how often the trap is activated was.
-Counter, how often latch was actuated.
+<p&gtCounter, how often latch was actuated.</p&gt
 Values in the range 0 to 16700000 may be set.

 The manufacturer defined default value is ```0```.